 The Charles Scholarship Award was established through the legacy gift of Charles Labatiuk and the Charles Labatiuk Nature Endowment Fund.
 Charles Labatiuk was an avid nature conservationist, mountaineer and world traveler who enjoyed and excelled as a photographer, writer, gardener, and pianist.
 These awards were introduced to honour his life and his passion for nature.
+The scholarship value is $2000.00, non-renewable.

 Charles Labatiuk Scholarship Award Recipients